IBM-Cloud/docs/services/IoT/gateways/dashboard.md

 Congratulations, you registered your gateway device.
 Now you can configure your gateway device to connect to {{site.data.keyword.iot_short_notm}}

+Refer to the [How to Register Gateways in IBM Watson IoT Platform](https://developer.ibm.com/recipes/tutorials/how-to-register-gateways-in-ibm-watson-iot-platform/) recipe for step-by-step instructions that demonstrate the flow that is required to register a gateway.

 ## Step 2: Connecting your gateway to {{site.data.keyword.iot_short_notm}}
 {: #connect_gateway}